 Yes.
-And the fact that someone actually listens to them, probably never shed their whole medical story before.
-Yeah, that journey.
-And that's something that you have great skill in is listening.
+And the fact that someone actually listens to them, they probably never shared their whole medical story before, their journey.
+And that's something that you have great skill in, is listening.
 And people want to feel heard.
 So that's amazing value.
-And then, if I may, I think giving them a good treatment plan, a journey, where are we going to get you back to help as best as we can, depending upon their situation.
-But if you can show them the journey, and what they're likely outcome is and and find out what they would like their outcome to be?
-Do they want to go back and play golf because now they can't play?
-They're depressed, their wives fed up, so they never go out the house anymore.
+And then, if I may, I think giving them a good treatment plan, a journey, where are we going to get you back to health as best as we can, depending upon their situation.
+But if you can show them the journey, and what their likely outcome is and find out what they would like their outcome to be.
+Do they want to go back and play golf because now they can't play, they're depressed, their wife's fed up, so they never go out the house anymore.
 They're always moaning.
-What's, what's their end result?
-Because if you work together, and say, Okay, you do these exercises for me, I'm going to treat you it's going to take three or four treatments to get you to where you want to get to, I think, you know, we're, everybody's different.
-We'll take this journey, then I can give you an outcome that you're looking to achieve, you know, yeah.
+What's their end result?
+Because if you work together, and say, okay, you do these exercises for me, I'm going to treat you, it's going to take three or four treatments to get you to where you want to get to, I think, you know, everybody's different.
+We'll take this journey, then I can give you an outcome that you're looking to achieve.

+Yeah.
 It's a lesson that I drew from a show we did with a chap called Russ Rosen, who's an American chiropractor working in Hawaii.
-We've got him coming on the show again in the not too distant future.
-And he went down well with with a lot of people because he was saying, we need to stop thinking about it as getting patients back in.
+We've got him coming on the show again in the not-too-distant future.
+And he went down well with a lot of people because he was saying, we need to stop thinking about it as getting patients back in.
 It's getting patients towards a goal and it's exactly as you said, there.
 What is it they want to achieve?
-You know, our job isn't finished until we get them as good as they can And possibly be.
-And it's up to the patient.
-If they want to go down that full route, obviously, the initial stages probably to get them out of pain.
+You know, our job isn't finished until we get them as good as they can possibly be.
+And it's up to the patient if they want to go down that full route, obviously, the initial stage is probably to get them out of pain.
 But then there's more to it.

-Yeah, there's absolutely no hard sell there there is.
+Yeah, there's absolutely no hard sell there.
 Look, if they were Googling, and they found, you know, they've got this back problem.
-They're googling they, they are looking for a solution.
+They're googling, they are looking for a solution.
 They're not looking for a sticking plaster.
-They're not looking for one treatment, and then be told, see how you go there shake thing as I've not now I'm now calling it, then then then they don't have the solution.
+They're not looking for one treatment, and then be told, see how you go, they're a SHIG thing I'm now calling it, then they don't have the solution.
 So I've had this with friends that I've sent for treatment, and then they ring me up two weeks later, crying still in agony going well, he said, see how you go.
 But I'm not sure where I'm supposed to go?
 What do I do with that?